 - If not samples, then product that can be given away as raffle prizes.

-- Sponsorship for all three events throughout the year.
+- Sponsorship for all four events throughout the year.

 - Stuff that I would typically use in my daily life.

 - Reduced rates on lodging or food for the event’s out of town guests.

 Here’s what I’m NOT looking for, but I’m willing to talk.

 - Cash.
 I only offer prize money to the top three male and female runners in the Mountain View Trail Half Marathon, and it’s not that much.
 If your company wants to provide cash, it would go entirely to prize money and would need to be a substantial amount.
 If this is what you’d like to do, let’s talk.